Fano varieties with large Seshadri constants in positive characteristic: Preliminary

 \begin{defn} Let $X$ be a normal quasi-projective variety and $\Delta$ an effective $\bQ$-divisor on $X$.
-The pair $(X,\Delta)$ is called \emph{globally F-regular} if for all effective Weil divisor $D$, there exists an $e$ such that the composition
+Fix a closed point $x\in X$.
+The pair $(X,\Delta)$ is called \emph{globally $F$-regular} (resp. \emph{globally sharply $F$-split}) if for all effective Weil divisor $D$ on $X$ (resp. for $D=0$), there exists an $e$ such that the composition

 splits as a map of $\cO_X$-modules.
-It is called \emph{strongly F-regular} if the pair is globally F-regular after restricting to every affine charts. \end{defn}
+It is said to be \emph{strongly $F$-regular} (resp. \emph{sharply $F$-pure}) at $x$ if the pair is globally $F$-regular (resp. globally sharply $F$-split) in some affine neighbourhood of $x$. \end{defn}

-Since $X$ is quasi-projective, any effective divisor is contained in the support of some ample divisor, hence in the above definition of global F-regularity, it suffices to check splitting of (\ref{eq:f-reg}) when $D$ is Cartier and ample.
-It is also clear from the definition that if $(X,\Delta)$ is globally F-regular and $0\le\Delta'\le\Delta$ then $(X,\Delta')$ is also globally F-regular.
-Moreover, if $H$ is another effective divisor then $(X,\Delta+\epsilon H)$ is also globally F-regular for $0<\epsilon\ll 1$ and thus we can perturb the divisor $\Delta$ (preserving global F-regularity) so that no coefficient of $\Delta$ has a denominator divisible by $p$.
-For more background on global F-regularity, see \cite{ss}.
+Since $X$ is quasi-projective, any effective divisor is contained in the support of some ample divisor, hence in the above definition of global $F$-regularity, it suffices to check splitting of (\ref{eq:f-reg}) when $D$ is Cartier and ample.
+It is also clear from the definition that if $(X,\Delta)$ is globally $F$-regular and $0\le\Delta'\le\Delta$ then $(X,\Delta')$ is also globally $F$-regular.
+Moreover, if $H$ is another effective divisor then $(X,\Delta+\epsilon H)$ is also globally $F$-regular for $0<\epsilon\ll 1$ and thus we can perturb the divisor $\Delta$ (preserving global $F$-regularity) so that no coefficient of $\Delta$ has a denominator divisible by $p$.
+For more background on global $F$-regularity, see \cite{ss}.